e9s/tagenwa/doc/text_script.rst

 Unicode block and script data
 *****************************************************

-Tagenwa provides two functions in the module `tagenwa.uniscript` to access the block data and the script data from the Unicode database.
+Tagenwa provides functions in the module `tagenwa.text.script` to access the block data and the script data from the Unicode database.
-The version of the unicode database currently used by Tagenwa is 5.1.0.
+Tagenwa currently uses the version 6.0.0 of the unicode database.

 Unicode block